bird70/AWS_ArcGIS_Lambda_ImageService/README.md

 ## Additional Information

 - Ensure that the IAM role associated with the Lambda function has the necessary permissions to access S3 and interact with the ArcGIS API.
+- Make sure that in addition to the ArcGIS API for Python, the Azure-blob-Storage library is also installed.
+This is already part of the ArcGIS_API_AWS_Lambda Layer here in Github
 - For more details on the ArcGIS API for Python, refer to the official documentation.

 ## License